 What’s a surface design’s best friend?
 A mighty fine sewing pattern!
 Lately all we want to do is get cozy in fleece, so we decided to team up with Meg of BurdaStyle for a 3-part sew-along so she could show us how to make one!
 This sew-along uses the Structured Sweatshirt pattern, which has a very on-trend, 70s retro geometric vibe to it.
 For the next three weeks every Tuesday, we’ll post a new installment of the Fleece Sweatshirt Sew-along, right here on the blog.
 Stitch with us, won’t you?!

 Meg: The cold weather is here to stay for a while longer!
 The perfect, cozy fabric for the winter is fleece.
-When I was little, I remember being dressed up in lots of fleece before going outside, so I was really excited to sew something in Spoonflower’s fleece for my adult self.
+When I was little, I remember being dressed up in lots of fleece before going outside, so I was really excited to sew something in Spoonflower’s Fleece for my adult self.
+(Note: As of March 2023, we are phasing out our Fleece fabric and launching Polartec® Fleece, which will also work great for this project!)
 Before I started picking out surface designs and colors, I wanted to establish my sewing pattern and I’ve found the perfect one!
 I decided on BurdaStyle’s Structured Sweatshirt digital pattern.
 I love the paneling in the sweatshirt because it allows me to sew multiple designs together, and the high turtle neck will keep me nice and warm.
-Sew along and download your copy of the pattern here.
-Use code PULLOVER50 for 50% off!

 Before any sort of cutting or sewing can begin, you’ll need to gather your materials and print the pattern PDF and instructions.